Short-Time Propagators and the Born--Jordan Quantization Rule: Motivation and Background

 one can use either the Weyl or the Born--Jordan prescriptions to get the the corresponding quantum operator, which yields the familiar expression

 (See Section \ref{sec3}).
-Since this Hamiltonian is without doubt the one which most often occurs in quantum mechanics one could ask why one should bother about.
-It turns out that the question of quantization is just a little bit more than academic: there are actually simple physical observables which yield different quantizations in the Weyl and Born--Jordan schemes.
+Since this Hamiltonian is without doubt the one which most often occurs in quantum mechanics one could ask why one should bother about which is the \textquotedblleft correct\textquotedblright \ quantization.
+It turns out that this question is just a little bit more than academic: there are simple physical observables which yield different quantizations in the Weyl and Born--Jordan schemes.
 One interesting example is that of the squared angular momentum: writing $\mathbf{r}=(x,y,z)$ and $\mathbf{p}=(p_{x},p_{y},p_{z})$ the square of the classical angular momentum

 is the function $\ell^{2}=\ell_{x}^{2}+\ell_{y}^{2}+\ell_{z}^{2}$ where

 and so on.
 The Weyl quantization of $\ell_{x}^{2}$ is

 while its Born--Jordan quantization is